-Q3 Where is the Department located?
+Q3 Where do students study and research?
 At Hayama?
 Or Kyoto?

 The headquarters of the Department of Japanese Studies and the base for research guidance and dissertation writing is on the premises of the International Research Center for Japanese Studies, located in Kyoto.
 Some functions for all students of Sokendai, such as the entrance and degree-awarding ceremonies, are held at the Hayama campus, headquarters of Sokendai.